apollographql/apollo-ios/ROADMAP.md

-# Apollo iOS Roadmap - _Last Updated December 2021_
+# Apollo iOS Roadmap - _Last Updated February 2022_

 _If this document has not been updated within the past three months, please [file an issue](https://github.com/apollographql/apollo-ios/issues/new/choose) asking the [maintainers](https://github.com/apollographql/apollo-ios#maintainers) to update it._